Jeffrey Moussaieff Masson: Studies

 At Brunton's urging, Masson went to Harvard University to study Sanskrit.
 While at Harvard, Masson became disillusioned with Brunton.
 Brunton and his influence on the Masson family form the subject of Masson's autobiographical book My Father's Guru: A Journey Through Spirituality and Disillusion.
 Harvard University granted Masson a B.A. magna cum laude in 1964 and a PhD with Honors in 1970.
 His degrees were in Sanskrit and Indian Studies.
 While undertaking his PhD, Masson also studied, supported by fellowships, at the École Normale Supérieure in Paris, the University of Calcutta, and the University of Poona.

 Career

 Masson taught Sanskrit and Indian Studies at the University of Toronto, 1969–80, reaching the rank of Professor.
-He has also held short term appointments at Brown University, the University of California, and the University of Michigan.
 From 1981 to 1992, he was a Research Associate, Department of South and Southeast Asian Studies, at the University of California, Berkeley.
-He was an Honorary Fellow in the Department of Philosophy at the University of Auckland in New Zealand.
+He was an Honorary Fellow in the Department of Philosophy at the University of Auckland.
+He later became Projects Director of the Sigmund Freud Archives and the author of numerous books, many about animals.